benjymous/annotations/sandman/sandman.01.md

 Desire, and Dream.
 We will find out more in later issues.
 	Panel 5:  First known appearance of the _Paginarum Fulvarum_.
 According to Neil Gaiman, fulvous is reddish yellow, dull yellowish brown, golden, or tawny.
-The _Paginarum Fulvarum_ is thus a bad joke, the "Yellow Pages".
-The "Yellow Pages" is a business directory in England, a business phone directory arranged by category of service in America.
-(The Yellow Pages may be the same in England and America.
-My English source gave no additional explanation.)
-Note that the colorist doesn't know Latin.
+The _Paginarum Fulvarum_ is thus a pun on the "Yellow Pages".
+The "Yellow Pages" is a business directory in England, a business phone directory arranged by category of service in America, Australia and Germany.
+(The Yellow Pages may be the same in England.
+My English source gave no additional explanation.).
 First identification of Morpheus as the Kinge of Dremes [sic].
-	Panel 6:  First identification as such of Ruthven Sykes, second in command of the Order.
-This issue is his first known appearance.
-We have seen him in several earlier shots; we see here indications of why he did what he does on the next page.

-Page 16 panel 1-2:  First known appearance of Ethel Cripps; she will appear in later issues.
 	Panel 4-6:  First known appearance of a demon we will see again.
 The amulet will also appear again.